coentjo/agile-ai-in-pharo/README.md

 # First a little about this fork

 See below for more info on the original git repo by Alexandre Bergel, accompanying the book mentioned there.
 Alexandre created a number of scripts to visualize the story.
-Alexandre did it in Pharo, this fork is meant to do 'the same' but in
+He did it in Pharo, this fork is meant to do 'the same' but in [Glamorous Toolkit](https://gtoolkit.com/), using Live Slides and GtExamples.
-[Glamorous Toolkit](https://gtoolkit.com/),
-using Live Slides and GtExamples.